 - Encourage: Congratulate them on spotting even the simplest patterns.
 Celebrate their mathematical discoveries.
 Most kids never get to figure it out in math.

-When you make a discovery on your own, there’s a natural pull to keep going.
-Your students might want to explore further!
+When kids make a discovery on their own, there’s a natural pull to keep going.
+Your students might want to explore beyond the minimum!

 Let them try many different decimals.
 Multiply by: 0.1, 0.01, 0.001.
 Try: 0.9, 0.99 0.999.
 What patterns do they see?

 If you’re lucky, groups might even ask about dividing by decimals!
 Or what if we multiply a decimal by a decimal?
 Even a simple calculator can handle these operations, so let them go for it (feel free to demonstrate calculator use as needed).

 Let your students experiment and explore.
 They’re getting a feel for the numbers before getting their hands dirty with the algorithm.

 The Big Chat

 Save time at the end for a whole group discussion about their discoveries.
 Let them do the talking and explaining.
 Say things like: